uclcrypto/spook-masked-hardware/README.md

 # **Spook Hardware Implementations**

-This repository contains all the files relative to the protected HW implementations of [Spook](https://www.spook.dev/) used for the Hardware Capture the Flag.
-A practical implementation was done on a [sakura_g board](http://satoh.cs.uec.ac.jp/SAKURA/hardware/SAKURA-G.html) which was used to generate the datasets (currently available on the [Spook website](https://www.spook.dev/)).
+This repository contains all the files relative to the protected HW implementations of [Spook](https://www.spook.dev/) used for the Hardware-oriented version of Capture the Flag.
+A practical implementation was done on a [Sakura-G board](http://satoh.cs.uec.ac.jp/SAKURA/hardware/SAKURA-G.html) which was used to generate the datasets (currently available on the [Spook website](https://www.spook.dev/)).

-The HW core follows a custom API broadly based on the [LWC HW API](https://cryptography.gmu.edu/athena/LWC/LWC_HW_API.pdf) proposed in the context of the LWC NIST competition.
+The hardware core follows a custom API broadly based on the [LWC HW API](https://cryptography.gmu.edu/athena/LWC/LWC_HW_API.pdf), proposed in the context of the LWC NIST competition.
 We provide a python library that generates from an high level the data that should be sent to the core in order to perform different operations (e.g., load the key, encryption, ...).
-The latter is used to generate the testvectors used in simulatations as well as the actual FPGA implementation.
+The latter is used to generate the test vectors used in simulatations as well as the actual FPGA implementation.

 _Note: no security claims comes with this code.
-It is a straight foward implementation of state-of-the art software masking scheme which security depends on various factors such masking order, independence assumption and noise level._
+It is a straightfoward implementation of state-of-the-art software masking scheme which security depends on various factors such masking order, independence assumption and noise level._

 ## Organisation